Vinod Sonkar

 Vinod Kumar Sonkar is an Indian politician, a member of the Bharatiya Janata Party.
-Since 2014, he is the Member of parliament from Kaushambi.
-He is also the National Secretary of BJP and the current chairperson of parliamentary committee on Ethics.
+He was the Member of Parliament from Kaushambi, Uttar Pradesh, from 2014 to 2024.
+During his tenure as Member of Parliament, he served as the chairperson of the Lok Sabha parliamentary committee on Ethics.
+He has also served as a National secretary of the Bharatiya Janata Party.

 Early life and education

 Vinod Kumar Sonkar was born on 18 February 1970 to Shri Amar Nath Sonkar and Smt.
 Champa Devi.
-He was born in Sadiyapur, located in Allahabad district in Uttar Pradesh.
+He was born in Sadiyapur, located in Prayagraj district in Uttar Pradesh.
 Sonkar completed his graduation from Allahabad University.
 He married Sangeeta Sonkar on 22 May 2002.